ietf-ccamp-wg/ietf-ccamp-layer0-types-ext-RFC9093-bis/draft-ietf-ccamp-rfc9093-bis.md

 : The flexi-grid label range was defined in {{!RFC7699}}, and the generic topology model defines the label-start/label-end in
 {{!RFC8795}}.
-: This grouping shows the flexi-grid-specific label- start and label-end information which is used to describe the range of available nominal central frequencies.
+: This grouping shows the flexi-grid-specific label-start and label-end information which is used to describe the range of available nominal central frequencies.
 See {{label-range}} for more details.
-: As described in section 3.1 of {{!RFC8363}}, the range of available nominal central frequencies are advertised for m=1, which means that for an available central frequency n, the frequency slot from central frequency n-1 to central frequency n+1 is available.
+: As described in section 3.1 of {{!RFC8363}}, the range of available nominal central frequencies is advertised for m=1, which means that for an available central frequency n, the frequency slot from central frequency n-1 to central frequency n+1 is available.

 flexi-grid-label-hop:
 : The flexi-grid label range was defined in {{!RFC8363}}, and the